-Clinical instruction takes place primarily at Loma Linda University Medical Center, which includes the Loma Linda University Children's Hospital, Loma Linda University East Campus Specialty Hospital, Loma Linda University Heart and Surgical Hospital, Faculty Medical Offices (FMO), and the Loma Linda University Behavioral Medicine Center.
-Additional local training sites include the Jerry L. Pettis Memorial Veterans Medical Center, Riverside County Regional Medical Center, and White Memorial Medical Center.
-Also utilized are Arrowhead Regional Medical Center; Kaiser Permanente; and Kettering Medical Center in Dayton, Ohio.
+Clinical instruction takes place primarily at Loma Linda University Health, which includes the Loma Linda University Children's Hospital, Loma Linda University East Campus Specialty Hospital, Loma Linda University Surgical Hospital, Faculty Medical Offices (FMO), Loma Linda University Behavioral Medicine Center, and Loma Linda University Medical Center—Murrieta.
+Additional clinical teaching sites include Kettering Medical Center in Dayton, Ohio, Jerry L. Pettis Memorial Veterans Medical Center, Riverside University Health System-Medical Center, AdventHealth Orlando, AdventHealth for Children and the White Memorial Medical Center.
+Also utilized are Arrowhead Regional Medical Center, Riverside Community Hospital, Glendale Adventist Medical Center, and Kaiser Permanente.

 Loma Linda University Medical Center is a major teaching center serving San Bernardino and Riverside counties.
-In addition to its large population of referred patients, the medical center is also a Level 1 trauma center for the region and is a tertiary care center for high-risk obstetrics and neonatal intensive care.
+In addition to its large population of referred patients, the medical center is also a Level 1 trauma center for the region, comprehensive stroke center, STEMI receiving center, and a tertiary care center for high-risk obstetrics and neonatal intensive care.
 An extension houses the Loma Linda Cancer Center and the Proton Treatment Center for cancer therapy.
 Patients in the medical center are available for medical student, resident, and fellowship training.

 The organization of a children's hospital also means that the hospital staff is chosen from among people who are specially trained and have a deep interest in children's health care.
 Every Loma Linda University Children's Hospital employee is highly skilled in dealing with children and has made the care of children a personal priority.
 The children's hospital is known as "the place for little faces."